chintans/RustNLE/Spec.md

 * **Actor Model:** Each active clip in the timeline is assigned a DecoderActor.
 * **Message Passing:** The Render Engine sends RequestFrame(Timecode) messages to the Actor.
-* **Internal State:** The Actor maintains an open AVFormatContext and AVCodecContext.
+* **Internal State:** The Actor maintains an open AVFormatContext and AVCodecContext (via ffmpeg-next), configured for hardware acceleration (NVDEC) where available.

 #### **3.2.2 Seeking Strategy**